Federal funding for women entrepreneurs in Kingston

 For Indigenous women entrepreneurs, the OPI will provide access to its incubation program and services, and will work with partner Okwaho Equal Source — a local and global agency focused on enabling access to relevant programming for Indigenous entrepreneurs — to provide various programs and services.
 These will include the development and delivery of a culturally appropriate and meaningful acceleration program.

-Recent female Queen’s graduates who are starting a business in Kingston will benefit from a newly-established DDQIC program, Konnect, which will be developed and delivered with the assistance of WES funding.
+Recent women Queen’s graduates who are starting a business in Kingston will benefit from a newly-established DDQIC program, Konnect, which will be developed and delivered with the assistance of WES funding.
 Participants will gain access to mentorship opportunities, skill-building activities, interactive workshops, networking, and a series of guest speakers spanning 12 topics relating to women’s entrepreneurship set to begin in October 2019.

 Additionally, the OPI, Launch Lab, SOAN, and the Kingston Economic Development Corporation will provide mentorship and connections to all three groups of women entrepreneurs, including support for protection and commercialization of intellectual property, investor preparation, market expansion, and growth in operations.
 Partners will also collaborate to organize networking events to support the development of the women entrepreneurs’ ecosystem in Kingston.